Danztee/Danztee/README.md

 ### Hey 👋
 I’m Daniel, a frontend wizard ✨ with a knack for making things look amazing and work flawlessly.
 But don’t let the frontend focus fool you; I’ve got backend chops too 💻.
-Whether it’s crafting sleek user interfaces 🎨 or diving into server-side magic 🔮, I’ve got you covered
+Whether it’s crafting sleek user interfaces 🎨 or diving into server-side magic 🔮, I’ve got you covered.

 ![](https://komarev.com/ghpvc/?username=Danztee)